barbarer/py4e-int/_sources/objects/Exercises.rst

     :feedback_c: At minimum, the "self" parameter is needed to represent an instance of the given class.
     :feedback_d: The reserved word "def" is necessary to define a method.

-    Which of the following is the correct way to define a class method?
+    Which of the following is the correct way to define an initializer  method?